Research

 Publication

 Zou, H.-X.*, X. Yan, and V.H.W.
 Rudolf.
 2024.
 Time-dependent intetaction modification generated from plant-soil feedback.
-Accepted, Ecology Letters. [preprint] [code]
+Accepted, Ecology Letters. [paper] [code]

 Bridging Theory and Experiments of Priority Effects - Theme 1